Setting up a Self Hosted VPN using Wireguard and Netmaker

 Setting up Your Own Netmaker Instance: A Quick Guide

-Ready to harness the full power of Netmaker?
-Setting up your own instance is easier than you might think.
+Setting up your own instance of Netmaker is easier than you might think.
 Let's walk through the process step-by-step, ensuring you're up and running in no time.

 What You'll Need: